ermakof/redux/README.md

-# Example top panel on redux and react
+# Example top panel on redux